A chart file is a JSON file that contains the chart data. For an example of a complete chart file, see the chart of Sunniesnow Sample.

 ).timeDependent

-: none.A placeholder
+: no.A placeholder

 event basically does nothing,